michalmietlinski/Interview-questions/General/readme.md

 ### Simple questions

 * How do you expand your knowledge?
+* On what operating systems have you worked?
 * What is last project you have been working on?
 * What is worst project you have been working on and why?
 * What is the worst fiasco you had on the project?
 What went wrong?